USCGC Sundew

-Sundew served 60 years for the Coast Guard and was decommissioned and retired on May 27, 2004.
+Sundew served 60 years for the Coast Guard and was decommissioned and retired on 27 May 2004.
 As part of the decommissioning, the vessel was given to the city of Duluth, its last home port, to be used as a museum ship.
 The services provided by the Sundew were taken up by USCGC Alder.

 Due to a drop in tourism revenue, in 2009 the city of Duluth sold Sundew to local residents, Jeff and Toni Foster, David Johnson and Mary Phillipp.
-The Sundew moved from its museum location in Duluth in the spring of 2010, and currently (2021) occupies a private slip near Duluth's Great Lakes Aquarium.
+The Sundew moved from her museum location in Duluth in the spring of 2010, and currently (2025) occupies a private slip near Duluth's Great Lakes Aquarium.